hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

        Enabled: true
        Reference_System: [Lab, COM]

-Additionally to the options explained above, each reference system defined by one or several hard process initial or final state particles can be used.
+Additionally to the options explained above, any reference system defined by one or several hard process initial or final state particles can be used.
 This can be specified by the particle numbers of the desired particles according to the Sherpa numbering scheme.
 Distinct particle numbers should only be separated by a single white space, at least if more